robvet/dapr-workshop/Assignment07/step-by-step.md

      - finecollectionservice
    ```

+ > Note the `type` element: The `local.file` secret store is specified.
+This file-based local secret store component is *only* for development or testing purposes.
+It's not suitable for production!

-As you can see, the `local.file` secret store is used.
-Important to note here, is that if you specify the path to the `secretsFile` using a relative path (as is the case here), you need to specify this path relative to the folder where you start your service from using the Dapr CLI.
+ > Understand that if you specify a relative path to the `secretsFile` (as is the case here), this path must be specified relative to the folder where you start your service using the Dapr CLI.
 Because you start the services from their project folders, the relative path to the components folder is always `../dapr/components`.

-> As stated, the file-based local secret store component is only for development or testing purposes and is not suitable for production!

 The `nestedSeparator` in the `metadata` section specifies the character that Dapr will use when it flattens the secret file's hierarchy.
-Eventually, each secret will be uniquely identifiable by one key.
-In this case, you're using the period (`.`) as character.
-That means that the secrets from the `secrets.json` file will be identified by the following keys:
+Each secret will be uniquely identifiable by one key.
+In this case, you're using the period (`.`) as that character.
+The convention means that secrets from the `secrets.json` file will be identified by the following keys:

 - `smtp.user`
 - `smtp.password`